Internal Links

 where I don't have to bend down...continuous bending on cold, damp

 nights really does me no good at all!
-Apart from those niggles though, I am virtually
+Apart from those niggles though, I was virtually

-never unwell.
-Mouth Ulcer remedies are always welcome.
-My Dad has spent the last few years compiling a family tree for me which is
+My father spent a few years compiling a family tree which is

 summarised in the diagram link below.